adlnet/xAPI-Spec/xAPI.md

 ###### Filter Conditions for StatementRefs

-This section outlines rules by which additional Statements are considered to meet the filter coniditions even if they do not match the original query's filter parameters but instead target a Statement which does.
+This section outlines rules by which Statements targeting other Statements can sometimes be considered to meet the filter conditions of a query even if they do not match the original query's filter parameters.
 These rules **do not** apply when retrieving a single Statement with statementId or voidedStatementId.

-For filter parameters which are not time or sequence based (that is, other than since, until, or limit), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets the condition of that filter parameter.
+For filter parameters which are not time or sequence based (that is, other than since, until, or limit), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets the filter condition.

 The time and sequence based parameters MUST still be applied to the Statement making the StatementRef in this manner.
 This rule applies recursively, so that "Statement a" is a